sbt/sbt/CONTRIBUTING.md

 [Lightbend] sponsors sbt and encourages contributions from the active community.
 Enterprises can adopt it for mission critical systems with confidence because Lightbend stands behind sbt with commercial support and services.

-For community support please [ask] on StackOverflow with the tag "sbt".
+For community support please [ask] on StackOverflow with the tag "sbt" (and the name of the sbt plugin(s) if any).

 - State the problem or question clearly and provide enough context.
 Code examples and `build.sbt` are often useful when appropriately edited.
 - There's also [Gitter sbt/sbt room][gitter], but Stackoverflow is recommended so others can benefit from the answers.

-For professional support, [Lightbend], the maintainer of Scala compiler and sbt, provides:
+For professional support, for instance if you need faster response times, [Lightbend], the maintainer of Scala compiler and sbt, provides:

 - [Lightbend Subscriptions][subscriptions], which includes Expert Support
 - Training